-Suspensions may be used in two ways: as an independent discipline action or in conjunction with an investigation and dismissal proceedings.
+Suspension may be used in two ways: as an independent discipline action or in conjunction with an investigation and dismissal proceedings.

-A. Independent Discipline Action

-- 1. If a supervisor determines that an employee's actions warrant suspension, the supervisor shall prepare and provide a written report, with a summary supporting that determination, to the appropriate Vice President and Executive Director of Human Resources.
+- A. Independent Discipline Action - 1.
+If a supervisor determines that an employee's actions warrant suspension, the supervisor shall prepare and provide a written report, with a summary supporting that determination, to the appropriate Vice President and Executive Director of Human Resources.
 The Vice President shall review the report and provide his/her written recommendation to the President. - 2.
-The President shall determine whether to suspend an employee with or without pay.
-The President may make such determination without a recommendation from a supervisor and/or Vice President.
-The President may choose other disciplinary action, too. - 3.
+The President has the authority to suspend an employee with or without pay as a disciplinary action and may delegate this authority to the Executive Director of Human Resources, a Vice President or other College administrator.
+The President or designee may make such determination without a recommendation from a supervisor and/or Vice President.
+The President or designee may choose other disciplinary action relevant to the nature of the situation. - 3.
 The President shall meet with the employee and give the employee an opportunity to be heard.
 After hearing from the employee, the President shall make a determination regarding the suspension, whether it shall be paid or unpaid and the length of the suspension.
-The President or the employee's supervisor shall inform the employee of the President's determination.
-The President shall prepare a follow-up written statement providing the circumstances and facts which led to the suspension.
+The President, Executive Director of Human Resources, or the employee's supervisor shall inform the employee of the President's determination.
+The

+President shall prepare a follow-up written statement providing the circumstances and facts which led to the suspension.
 A copy of the letter shall be included in the employee's personnel file.
 In cases where the employee's continued presence on campus is not in the College's best interest or a health or safety issue, the President may immediately suspend the employee with pay.
-Prior to changing any paid suspension to unpaid suspension, the President shall meet with the employee and provide the employee with an opportunity to be heard. - 4.
-When an employee is suspended, they shall leave the College property at once and is not allowed to return until the end of the suspension unless authorized by the President.
+Prior to changing any paid suspension to unpaid suspension, the President shall meet with the employee and provide the employee with an opportunity to be heard.

-5. Failure of the employee to report back to work when requested, or at the suspension expiration date, will be considered a voluntary resignation of employment and any subsequent reinstatement or reemployment shall be on the basis of new employment.

-B. Suspension to Allow for an Investigation
+- 4. When an employee is suspended, they shall leave the College property at once and not be allowed to return until the end of the suspension unless authorized by the President. - 5.
+Failure of the employee to report back to work when requested, or at the suspension expiration date, will be considered a voluntary resignation of employment and any subsequent reinstatement or re- employment shall be on the basis of new employment. - B. Suspension to Allow for an Investigation

-The President may suspend an employee, with pay, for up to ninety (90) days while conducting an investigation as to whether the employee engaged in conduct that would warrant dismissal or other disciplinary action.
+The President or designee may suspend an employee, with pay, for up to ninety (90) days while conducting an investigation as to whether the employee engaged in conduct that would warrant dismissal or other disciplinary action.
 At the end of the ninety (90) day period, the President shall dismiss the employee, reinstate the employee or implement another disciplinary action.
 For good cause, the President may extend the ninety (90) day suspension period.